 These insights can be a great way to validate your idea before you create it.

-Recommended Reading: How to Create and Sell an Online Course
+Recommended Reading: How to Sell Online Courses From Your Own Website

 2. Monetize Instagram Through Affiliate Marketing